Learn how to develop your doctoral scholarship (CGRS D) application from the pros!

 - Social Sciences and Humanities Research Council (SSHRC)

-Both Master’s and doctoral students can apply for the appropriate Tri-Agency scholarship before and during their graduate program.
-Starting Fall 2025, doctoral international students are now eligible to apply.
+Both master’s and doctoral students can apply for the appropriate Tri-Agency scholarship before and during their graduate program.

 Each competition has unique eligibility criteria; potential applicants should refer to each scholarship program website for comprehensive eligibility information.